 Here are some things to know about orange mold:

-• Orange mold, like other slime molds, is often referred to as “vomit mold” by mold removers due to its distinct appearance.
+- Like other slime molds, it is often referred to as “vomit mold” by mold removers due to its distinct appearance.